markoleptic/BeatShot/README.md

 - Full auto/semi-auto fire modes

 ### BeatShot is designed to enable players to have full control over the game.
 Create custom game modes using:

-- any base game mode & difficulty as a template
+- any base game mode & difficulty as a template, or from another custom game mode
 - headshot height only mode
 - time it takes for target to reach peak color (green) / this is also the point in time that syncs with a beat
 - max target lifespan
 - min distance between targets
 - spawn area height/width
 - target spawn cooldown
-- mininum and maximum size of targets
+- minimum and maximum size of targets
-- mininum and maximum speed of targets (BeatGrid and BeatGrid derived modes only)
+- minimum and maximum speed of targets (BeatGrid and BeatGrid derived modes only)
+- dynamic target sizing
+- dynamic spawn area sizing
+- moving targets forward over time

 ### Customize the audio analysis using:

-- 1-4 user defined frequency band channels (e.g. 0-87 Hz for a bass channel)
+- User defined frequency band channels (e.g. 0-87 Hz for a bass channel)
 - band limit threshold for each band channel
     - The threshold value changes how sensitive the analyzer is to beats within any given channel.
-Values greater than Threshold * Average trigger a target to attempt to spawn. higher threshold -> lower analyzer sensitivity -> less targets spawned
+Values greater than Threshold * Average trigger a target to attempt to spawn.
+    - higher threshold -> lower analyzer sensitivity -> less targets spawned

 ## Getting .mp3/.ogg files:
 1. To convert Spotify playlists into Youtube playlists, I use [Soundiiz](https://soundiiz.com/) (also works with Apple Music, etc.)
 2. You can use [this application](https://github.com/shaked6540/YoutubePlaylistDownloader) to download entire playlists from YouTube.
 Download and install. *You might need restart the application after you open it for the first time for it to work correctly.*